keboola/developers-docs/overview/devel-project.md

 If you wish to apply for a KBC project, send us an email (use the following template if you are lazy):

 Hello,
-I'am XZ (from XY) and I'd like to develop component XY for KBC.
+I'am XZ (from XY) and I'd like to develop a XY component for KBC.
 TODO :)